 Step 3: Select the card/s you want to move or simply click All to select them all together.

-Step 4: Click on this icon and select Copy to another Techpack/ Library from the drop-down menu.
+Step 4: Click on this icon and select Copy to other Techpacks or Libraries from the drop-down menu.

 Step 6: Select copy with/without comments and attachments from the options as shown below.

 Step 7: A message toast with a highlighted link will appear at the bottom left corner of your screen.
 Click on this link, it will take you to the destination library where your selected library cards have been copied.